ShubhrangiD/Stock-Price-Prediction-Using-LSTM/README.md

 # Stock Price Prediction Using LSTM

-This project focuses on predicting Google (GOOG) stock prices using historical data from Yahoo Finance.
+This project focuses on predicting stock prices using historical data from Yahoo Finance.
 We utilize Long Short-Term Memory (LSTM) networks to forecast future stock prices and visualize the results using Streamlit.

 ## Table of Contents